-E.4 ASCII and/or Unicode art
+G.5 ASCII and/or Unicode art

 This is the method originally used to format these notes, back when they lived at http://pine.cs.yale.edu/pinewiki/CS202.
+I also use it for putting equations in my own personal research notes, which are otherwise stored in flat ASCII files.